What is autism?

 - Anticonvulsants.
 Some people with autism also have epilepsy, so antiseizure medications are sometimes prescribed.

-There are countless alternative autism treatments that people try.
+There are countless alternative options that people try.
 However, there isn’t much conclusive research backing up these methods, and it’s unclear whether they’re effective.
 Some of them, such as chelation therapy, may also do more harm than good.

 Still, autism is a wide-ranging condition that causes a variety of symptoms.
 Just because something doesn’t work for one person doesn’t mean it won’t help another.
-Work closely with a doctor when looking into alternative treatments.
-A good doctor can help you navigate the research surrounding these treatments and avoid potentially risky methods that aren’t backed by science.
+Work closely with a doctor when looking into alternative options.
+A good doctor can help you navigate the research surrounding these options and avoid potentially risky methods that aren’t backed by science.

-Potential alternative treatments requiring more conclusive research include:
+Potential alternative options requiring more conclusive research include:

 - gluten-free, casein-free diet